-The argument tree view uses indentation to represent the level of the argument hierarchy.
-This representation is intuitive and makes actions such as adding or moving elements quick and easy, as you do not have to rearrange the layout of the diagram.
+Argument tree view uses indentations to represent the level of the argument hierarchy.
+The notation is intuitive and makes actions like adding or moving elements quick and easy as you do not have to rearrange the layout of any diagram.
+Therefore the notation is mainly used to work with the argument.